Watch prices go up? Not.

 Around this time of year, the media likes to get into the holiday spirit by tracking the “12 Days of Christmas Price Index” as a way to look at the real CPI (consumer price index) through whimsical glasses.
-So this year, the cost increase of the 12 Days of Christmas rose a minute 0.9%, with the price for all the gifts for your true love during this holiday season ringing in at $87,402.81 (this is the total cost of all the gifts mentioned in the song from the 1st through the 12th day).
+If you recall, the song highlights hypothetical gifts that range from a “Partridge In A Pear Tree” to “12 Drummers Drumming”.
+For the year 2009, the cost increase of the 12 Days of Christmas rose a minute 1.8% compared to 2008, reflecting the impact of the recession on the economy.
+The price for all the gifts for your true love during that holiday season rang in at $87,402.81.
+This was the total cost of all the gifts mentioned in the song from the 1st through the 12th day.
+If you only bought one of each item, you’d only be out $21,465.56.

-Still, the 12 Days of Christmas Price Index barely budged from last year.
+The 12 Days of Christmas Price Index In 2011

 |